The Third Sunday of Advent, 3B, December 14, 2014; The Rev. Pamela L. Werntz

 See also Timeline entries: 1951, 1970, 1973, 1974, 1985, 1987, 2012 & 2015.

-Pauli Murray entered the General Theological Seminary.
+Pauli Murray, who was a vestry member, entered the General Theological Seminary.
 She considered Emmanuel to be her sponsoring parish, which “sent me forth as a member of your congregation with your blessings and prayers to begin my training for the Sacred Ministry”.* The Rev. Alvin L. Kershaw had helped her discern a call to ordination.

 Once I admitted the call of total commitment to service in the church, it seemed that I had been pointed in this direction all my life and that my experiences were merely preparation for this calling.
 In spite of my own intellectual doubts and the opposition to women’s ordination which was widespread within the Episcopal Church at the time, I took the fateful step of applying to the Right Reverend John Melville Burgess, bishop of the Diocese of Massachusetts, for admission to holy orders.
 (Autobiography, 1989, p.
 427)